Republic (Plato)

-The Republic (Πολιτεία; De Republica) is a Socratic dialogue authored by Plato around 375 BC, concerning justice, the order and character of the just city-state, and the just man.
+The Republic (Πολιτεία; De Republica) is a Socratic dialogue authored by Plato around 375 BC, concerning justice (dikaiosúnē), the order and character of the just city-state, and the just man.
 It is Plato's best-known work, and one of the world's most influential works of philosophy and political theory, both intellectually and historically.

 In the dialogue, Socrates discusses with various Athenians and foreigners the meaning of justice and whether the just man is happier than the unjust man.
 He considers the natures of existing regimes and then proposes a series of hypothetical cities in comparison, culminating in Kallipolis (Καλλίπολις), a utopian city-state ruled by a class of philosopher-kings.
 They also discuss ageing, love, theory of forms, the immortality of the soul, and the role of the philosopher and of poetry in society.
 The dialogue's setting seems to be the time of the Peloponnesian War.

 Place in Plato's corpus

 The Republic is generally placed in the middle period of Plato's dialogues.
 However, the distinction of the middle dialogues from the early dialogues is not as clear as the distinction of the late dialogues from all the others.
 Nonetheless, Ritter, Arnim, and Baron—each adopting separate methodologies—agree that the Republic was well distinguished, along with Parmenides, Phaedrus and Theaetetus.

-The first book of the Republic, which shares many features with earlier dialogues, is thought to have originally been written as a separate work, with the remaining books were conjoined to it, perhaps with modifications to the original of the first book.
+The first book of the Republic, which shares many features with earlier dialogues, is thought to have originally been written as a separate work, with the remaining books being conjoined to it, perhaps with modifications to the original of the first book.

 Outline

 Book I: Aging, Love, and the Definitions of Justice (327a–354c)

-Socrates and Glaucon visit Athens' port, Piraeus, when they are invited to join Polemarchus for a dinner and festival.
+Socrates and Glaucon visit Athens' port, Piraeus, when they are intercepted by Polemarchus who demands that they join him for a dinner and festival.
+Polemarchus points out that his men are superior in number and therefore Socrates and Glaucon must comply.
+Socrates asks if he might be persuaded otherwise but Polemarchus replies that he will refuse to listen.
+Socrates agrees to go.
 At Polemarchus' house, Socrates encounters Polemarchus' father, Cephalus.